SherinAnees/certificate-app/README.md

-# Certificate Generator
+# Certificate App

-This project is a Certificate Generator built with React and Tailwind CSS.
+This project is a Certificate Generator App built with React and Tailwind CSS.
 It dynamically fetches certificate details from an API and renders a certificate that is fully responsive and styled using Tailwind CSS.

 ## Features